Riemannian stochastic variance reduced gradient algorithm with retraction and vector transport: Numerical comparisons

 \section{Numerical comparisons}

-This section compares the performance of R-SVRG(+) with the Riemannian extension of SGD, i.e., R-SGD, where the Riemannian stochastic gradient algorithm uses $\gradf_{i_t^s}(w_{t-1}^{s})$ instead of $\xi_t^s$ in (\ref{Eq:R-SVRG-Grad-paralleltrans}).
-We also compare with R-SD, which is the Riemannian steepest descent algorithm with backtracking line search \cite[Chapters~4]{Absil_OptAlgMatManifold_2008}. \changeBM{We consider both \emph{fixed} step size and \changeHS{\emph{decaying}} step size sequences}.
-The \changehs{decaying} step size sequence uses the decay $\alpha_k = \alpha_0(1+ \alpha_0 \lambda \lfloor k/m_s \rfloor)^{-1}$, where $k$ is the number of iterations and $\lfloor \cdot \rfloor$ denotes the floor function.
-We select ten choices of $\alpha_0$ and consider three choices of $\lambda$ ($10^{-1}, 10^{-2}, and 10^{-3}$). \changeBM{In addition, since the global convergence analysis needs a \changehs{decaying} step size condition and the local convergence rate analysis holds for a fixed step size (\changeHSSS{Sections \ref{Sec:GlobalAnalysis} and \ref{Sec:LocalAnalysis}}),} we consider a {\it hybrid} step size sequence that follows the decay step size before the $s_{TH}$ epoch, and subsequently switches to a fixed step size.
-All experiments \changehs{herein} use $s_{TH}=5$. $m_s=5N$ is also fixed by following \cite{Johnson_NIPS_2013_s}\changeHK{, and batch size is fixed to 10}.
-In all figures, the $x$-axis is the computational cost measured by the number of gradient computations divided by $N$.
-Algorithms are initialized randomly and are stopped when either the stochastic gradient norm is below $10^{-8}$ or the number of iterations exceeds $100$.
-It should be noted that all results except R-SD are the best-tuned results.
-All simulations are performed in Matlab on a 2.6 GHz Intel Core i7 machine with 16 GB RAM.
+This section compares the performance of R-SVRG(+) (with {\bf option II}) with that of the Riemannian extension of SGD, i.e., R-SGD, where the Riemannian stochastic gradient algorithm uses $\gradf_{i_t^s}(w_{t-1}^{s})$ instead of $\xi_t^s$ in (\ref{Eq:R-SVRG-Grad-paralleltrans}).
+We also make a comparison with R-SD, which is the Riemannian steepest descent algorithm with backtracking line search \cite[Chapters~4]{Absil_OptAlgMatManifold_2008}.
+We consider both \emph{fixed} step size and \emph{decaying} step size sequences.
+The decaying step size sequence uses the decay $\alpha_k = \alpha_0(1+ \alpha_0 \lambda \lfloor k/m_s \rfloor)^{-1}$, where $k$ is the number of iterations.
+We select some values of $\alpha_0$ and consider three values of $\lambda$ ($10^{-1}, 10^{-2}, \text{ and } 10^{-3}$).
+In addition, since the global convergence analysis needs a decaying step size condition and the local convergence rate analysis holds for a fixed step size (Sections \ref{Sec:GlobalAnalysis} and \ref{Sec:LocalAnalysis}), we consider a {\it hybrid} step size sequence that follows the decaying step size before the $s_{\mathrm{TH}}$ epoch and subsequently switches to a fixed step size.
+All the experiments use $m_s=5N$ by following \cite{Johnson_NIPS_2013_s}.
+In all the figures, the $x$-axis represents the computational cost measured by the number of gradient computations divided by $N$.
+The algorithms are initialized randomly and are terminated when either the stochastic gradient norm is below $10^{-8}$ or the number of iterations exceeds a predefined threshold.
+It should be noted that all the results except those of R-SD are the best-tuned results.
+All the simulations were performed in MATLAB on a 2.6 GHz Intel Core i7 machine with 16 GB RAM.
+Hereinafter, this paper addresses three problems on the SPD manifold and the Grassmann manifold.
+In all the problems, full gradient methods, e.g., the steepest descent algorithm, become prohibitively computationally expensive when $N$ is extremely large.
+The stochastic gradient approach is a promising way to achieve scalability.